WoundReference improves clinical decisions

 POLICY

-2. Medical Necessity Requirements for Wound Care Services and Procedures: Wound Care services will be provided to patients with wounds refractory to healing or that have complicated healing cycles either because of the nature of the wound itself or because of complicating metabolic and/or physiological factors.
-Post-operative wound care services may be provided to Medicare beneficiaries subject to the Global Surgical package, provided transfer of care to the wound clinic has been documented (see topic " Global Surgical Transfer of Care to the Wound Clinic").
-The types of wounds expected to be included in this Policy are as listed, but not limited to the following [1] [2]:
+• Wound Care services will be provided to patients with wounds refractory to healing or that have complicated healing cycles either because of the nature of the wound itself or because of complicating metabolic and/or physiological factors.
+Post-operative wound care services may be provided to Medicare beneficiaries subject to the Global Surgical package, provided transfer of care to the wound clinic has been documented.
+The types of wounds expected to be included in this Policy are as listed, but not limited to the following [1][2]:

 • Surgical wounds that must be left open to heal by secondary intention